With an expected 2023 revenue of over $873 billion, the fashion industry is about to get bigger.

 However, many brands link to their size guides that open in a new page, and that causes friction in the buyer’s journey.

-Instead of sending your visitors to a page that might distract them from the purchase, you can create a popup that shows up when a “Find My Size” button is clicked.
+Instead of sending your visitors to a page that might distract them from the purchase, you can create an onsite campaign that shows up when a “Find My Size” button is clicked.

 Here’s how your campaign might look:

 Contrary to popular belief, on-site size guides don’t only work for clothing brands.
 They’re perfect for any type of apparel store.

 Take a look at this product page on the Nordstrom site: